SumoLogic/sumologic-documentation/docs/apm/traces/get-started-transaction-tracing/opentelemetry-instrumentation/python/index.md

 DjangoInstrumentor().instrument()     ##This goes inside of main
 ```

-Adding these lines prevents you from having to use the `opentelemetry-instrument` command in the execution of your app.
+Adding these lines eliminates the need to use the `opentelemetry-instrument` command in the execution of your app.

 ## Context propagation